bearbotics2358/Smokey-XVI/README.md

 # Smokey-XVI
-Public code repository for our 2023 Charged Up Robot
+Public code repository for our 2023 Charged Up Robot, competing at the Midwest Regional in Chicago, IL from March 8-11 and the Wisconsin Regional in Milwaukee, WI from March 22-25

-If the swerve isn't rotating correctly, check line 73 of SwerveModule.cpp, in translating to Talons I had to guess how SteerToAng works

-All code follows a must-build standard, as any programmers must build code before pushing.
+All code follows a must-build standard, as any programmers must successfully build code before pushing.
 This rule DOES NOT APPLY to branches labeled "experimental-"